The Worker’s Habitat: How Managed Workspaces Will Shape The Future of The Tech Office

 One of the most common reasons for this is the natural collaboration and serendipitous learning that a physical workplace enables — you don’t need to add yet another meeting on your colleague’s already crowded calendar to ask for help or make small talk.
 Moreover, McKinsey research finds that the frequent in-person contact that happens when employees are co-located helps build trust that’s critical to working together as a global team.
 Inspired employees want to get the job done efficiently, effectively, innovatively, competitively and sustainably.
 To achieve this, organizations need to create workplaces that go beyond work:

 - Enabling an environment for networking, collaboration and collective innovation

 - Building a physical workspace that embodies the organizational culture

 - Creating a place that is uniquely representative of the brand and what it stands for

 - Building a workspace that is safe, secure and smart

 Managed Workspaces: The Real Estate Goldilocks Zone

-Paradoxically, as the acceptance of work-from-home or work-from-anywhere grows, the longing for emotional engagement, connection and collaboration at the workplace also increases.
+Paradoxically, as the acceptance of work-from-home or work-from-anywhere in a globally distributed team grows, the longing for emotional engagement, connection and collaboration at the workplace also increases.
 The biggest challenge for operations leaders is in finding the goldilocks zone between the two.
 A managed workspace is the best of both worlds solution to the operations leaders conundrum.

 Simply put, a managed office is a customized office space, in which a third-party vendor makes the CapEx investment, builds and manages it for you, so you can focus on your core competency.